OfficeDev/office-dev-program-docs/docs/office-365-developer-program.md

 8. On the **Office 365 Developer Program Preferences** page, tell us your preferences so we can personalize your experience, including:

   - The industry that you work in.
-  - The type of applications or solutions you're interested in developing.
+  - The type of applications or solutions that you're interested in developing.
   - Products, technologies, and programming languages that you're interested in.

   <img alt="Choose program preferences" src="images/2-preferences-page.png" width="600">